-If the applicant did not retain 90% members during the last full program year, or exited members outside the 30-day exit period.
+Commission staff assessment will indicate the member retention rate and exit periods.
+The expectation is 90% retention.
+If the applicant retained less than 90% of members during the last full program year, or exited members outside the 30-day exit period.
 While retention rates may vary among effective programs depending on the program model, the expectation is that programs pursue the highest retention rate possible.
 State and National Retention Rate report is calculated by dividing the number of members exited with award (full or partial award) by the number of members enrolled.